seanzhangkx8/ConvoKit/docs/source/fomc.rst

 Distributed together with:
 `Talk it up or play it down?
 (Un)expected correlations between (de-)emphasis and recurrence of discussion points in consequential U.S. economic policy meetings <https://chenhaot.com/papers/de-emphasis-fomc.html>`_.
 Chenhao Tan and Lillian Lee.
 Presented in Text As Data 2016.

-Please cite this paper when using this corpus in your research.
+Please cite this paper when using FOMC corpus in your research.

 Dataset details
 ---------------